jonuoha60/Jwt-access/README.md

 Axios requests are configured to send Authorization headers and cookies to handle JWT authentication.
 ---

+## 4. Databases
+You need to create a users table in mysql with these columns;
+Columns:
+id int AI PK
+username varchar(255)
+email varchar(255)
+password_hash varchar(255)
+created_at timestamp
+firebaseUid varchar(2555);

+You will also need a refresh_tokens table with these columns;
+Columns:
+id int AI PK
+token text
+user_id int
+created_at timestamp

+The user_id is a foreign key constraint from the users table this is important.

 ## 3. Features
 User login with email and password